 Those left to cherish his memory are his wife Ilean, his son Neil (Cynthia) Olson of Ankeny and their children: Ella, Avry and Bennett; his daughter Heidi (Adam) Hirschy of Clive and their children: Taya, Eden, Nia, Judah and Israel.
 He is also survived by his brothers: Rodney (Maureen) Olson of West Des Moines, and Scott Olson of Des Moines.
 He is also survived by his mother-in-law Idell Gulden of Waterloo, Iowa and several brothers in law and sisters in law, as well as nieces and nephews.

 He was preceded in death by his parents C. Franklin and Bertha Jane Olson, and his father-in- law LeRoy Gulden.

 The family will have a private burial.
 A visitation will happen at Cordova Pavilion by Lake Red Rock on Friday, June 26th from 2:00-5:00.
 A special celebration of life service will take place during this time at 3:30.

 In lieu of flowers, please give all memorials to Lions Club (KidsSight) or Juvenile Diabetes Research Foundation (JDRF).

-To send flowers to the family or plant a tree in memory of Craig Olson, please visit our floral store.
+To send flowers to Craig's family, please visit our floral store.